yiyansun/GeoAI/readme.md

 Your weekly think pieces should be at least 350 words in length and should engage critically with the week’s readings**.
 There is no right or wrong way to write a think piece and you should feel free to experiment, but ensure that you are citing your sources and that your piece is clear and free of any typos.
 Below are some additional suggestions/guiding thoughts to help shape your piece.

 - Though your think piece doesn’t need to follow a formal essay structure, organization, content, and clarity is still important.
 - Don’t merely summarize.
-Develop your own thoughts and reflections in connection to the readings, the lab assignments and the weekly lecture.
+Develop your own thoughts and reflections in connection to the readings and the lab assignments.
 - Lead your reader somewhere beyond the simple observation; in other words, make a point or several points and examine them in depth.
 - Use examples and quotations from the assigned text to support what you say.
 Effective quotations make the piece stronger and more convincing.
-- Use the practical exercise to express more than how you “feel” about the text or problem.
+- Use this assignment to express more than how you “feel” about the text or problem.
 Whether you liked the text or not is relevant but should not be the central focus of your think piece.
 - Make connections between the assigned text and the course content and above all, explore your own ideas and thoughts about the assigned text; after all, that is the point of the assignment.

 ### ✍️ Final Essay